nicolasdasriaux/practical-immutability/practical-immutability-2.md

     } // ...
 }
 ```

 ---

-# To immutability... and beyond!
+> To immutability... and beyond!
+-- Buzz Lightyear

 ---